-Human milk or Infant formula used

-- After each feed, fill a syringe with warm soapy water - Connect the syringe to the tube, and push the plunger of the syringe to run the soapy water through the tube - Repeat several times - Repeat with clean warm water a few times until the tube is rinsed well - After rinsing, draw air into the syringe by pulling back on the plunger in mid-air.
+Human milk used Infant Formula used After each feed, fill a syringe with warm soapy water Follow the manufacturer's instructions Connect the syringe to the tube, and push the plunger of the syringe to run the soapy water through the tube Some commercial feeding tubes are single use only Repeat several times • Repeat with clean warm water a few times until the tube is rinsed well • After rinsing, draw air into the syringe by pulling back on the plunger in mid-air.
 Push this through the tube to clear the water out of the tube.
-Repeat several times - Store the tube in a clean container or bag - Replace the tube at least every 7 days or sooner if the tube becomes stiff, brittle or discolored - If using a commercial supplementary feeding device, please follow the manufacturers instructions for cleaning and use
+Repeat several times Store the tube in a clean container or bag • Replace the tube after 5-7 days or sooner if the tube becomes stiff, brittle or discolored

 CUP OR SPOON

 Human milk used Infant Formula used

-Wash with hot soapy water, rinse well and leave to dry on the counter on a clean towel or cloth Plastic cups or spoons are single use only if using infant formula For steel/glass cups or spoons: Wash in warm soapy water and rinse well Place in pot of water, cover pot, bring to a boil for at least two minutes Allow to cool in covered pot until needed or place on clean cloth or towel on counter to dry Follow manufacturer's instructions if using a sterilization unit or kit
+• Wash with hot soapy water, rinse well and leave to dry on the counter on a clean towel or cloth Plastic cups or spoons are single use only if using infant formula For steel/glass cups or spoons: Wash in warm soapy water and rinse well Place in pot of water, cover pot, bring to a boil for at least two minutes Allow to cool in covered pot until needed or place on clean cloth or towel on counter to dry Follow manufacturer's instructions if using a sterilization unit or kit

 BOTTLE AND NIPPLES

 Human milk used Infant Formula used

-Wash with hot soapy water, rinse well and leave to dry on the counter on a clean towel or cloth Wash in warm soapy water and rinse well Place in pot of water, cover pot, bring to a boil for at least two minutes Allow to cool in covered pot until needed or place on clean cloth or towel on counter to dry Follow manufacturer's instructions if using a sterilization unit or kit
+• Wash with hot soapy water, rinse well and leave to dry on the counter on a clean towel or cloth Wash in warm soapy water and rinse well Place in pot of water, cover pot, bring to a boil for at least two minutes Allow to cool in covered pot until needed or place on clean cloth or towel on counter to dry Follow manufacturer's instructions if using a sterilization unit or kit